quickstrom/quickstrom/docs/webcheck.md

    key presses, focus changes, reloads, navigations.
 1. Before each new action is picked, the DOM state is checked to find only the actions that are possible to take.
 For instance, you cannot click buttons that are not visible.
-From that subset, WebCheck picks the next action to take.
+From that subset, Quickstrom picks the next action to take.
-1. After each action has been taken, WebCheck queries and records the state of relevant DOM elements.
+1. After each action has been taken, Quickstrom queries and records the state of relevant DOM elements.
 The sequence of observed states is called a _behavior_.
 1. The specification defines a proposition, a logical formula that evaluates to _true_ or _false_, which is used to determine if the behavior is _accepted_ or _rejected_.
-1. When a rejected behavior is found, WebCheck _shrinks_ the sequence of actions to the _smallest_, _still failing_, sequence of actions.
+1. When a rejected behavior is found, Quickstrom _shrinks_ the sequence of actions to the _smallest_, _still failing_, sequence of actions.
 The tester is presented with a minimal failing test case.